 Your feet can only be as comfortable as the footwear permits.

-DO wear shoes that do not change the shape of your foot.
+- DO wear shoes that allow the natural shape of your foot.

-DO tighten the lace instep of your footwear firmly.
-The foot is prevented from slipping inside the footwear.
+- DO tighten the lace instep of your footwear firmly.
+Lacing prevents the foot from slipping inside the footwear.

-DO use padding under the tongue if you suffer from tenderness over the bones at the top of the foot.
+- DO choose shoes with padding under the tongue if you suffer from tenderness over the bones at the top of the foot.